Most patients are asymptomatic 4.

 They are typically seen as rounded unilocular cysts lying at the posterior aspect of the vagina.
 Their location is at or below the level of the pubic symphysis (best appreciated on coronal imaging).

-May only be demonstrated on trans-perineal ultrasound as the cyst is close to the labia.
+May only be demonstrated on trans-perineal ultrasound if the cyst is close to the labia.

 Signal characteristics include: